-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Adatis GmbH & Co.
-KG, he or she may, at any time, contact any employee of the controller.
-An employee of Adatis GmbH & Co.
-KG shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the adatec GmbH, he or she may, at any time, contact any employee of the controller.
+An employee of adatec GmbH shall promptly ensure that the erasure request is complied with immediately.

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

 - The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.